-Types Of Injuries
+Types Of Injuries Covered Under Wisconsin Workers’ Compensation

-At Domer Law, S.C., we wrote the book on Wisconsin workers’ compensation law.
+At Domer Law, S.C., we literally wrote the book on Wisconsin workers’ compensation law.
 We have helped thousands of injured workers, and we can help you, too.
 Our father-son team of attorneys will relentlessly pursue compensation for you.
 Contact the work injury lawyers at Domer Law, S.C., today for a free consultation.

 “To be eligible for workers’ compensation benefits, an employee must sustain an injury arising out of employment.
 ‘Injury’ means mental or physical harm to an employee caused by accident or disease.
 Injury can be physical or mental.
-Physical injuries can be directly caused by an accident (a trip or fall breaking arm, for example), or by accident causing precipitation, aggravation and acceleration of a pre-existing condition beyond normal progression.
+Physical injuries can be directly caused by an accident (a trip or fall breaking an arm, for example) or by an accident causing precipitation, aggravation and acceleration of a preexisting condition beyond normal progression.
 Physical injuries can also be caused by occupational exposure (not a single accident) and are then categorized as an occupational disease.” – Tom Domer and Charles Domer, from “Wisconsin Workers’ Compensation Law”

-Common Types Of Work Injuries
+Common Work Injuries Covered In Wisconsin

 • A slip-and-fall or trip-and-fall